Teen Booked on Firearm Charges Matches Description of San Diego Basketball Star Mikey Williams: SDSO

-A man matching the description of local high school basketball phenom Mikey Williams was arrested on suspicion of five felony counts of Assault with a Firearm on a person while in the 2600 Block of Bratton Valley Rd north of Honey Springs Road in Jamul Thursday, according to Lt.
+A man matching the description of local high school basketball phenom Mikey Williams was arrested on suspicion of five felony counts of assault with a firearm on a person while in the 2600 Block of Bratton Valley Road north of Honey Springs Road in Jamul Thursday, according to Lt.
 Matt Carpenter of the San Diego County Sheriff's Department.

 Carpenter referred further questions to the arresting detective from the department's Pine Valley substation.